Performance¶

 - Full — closest agents.
 All behaviors run every step.

 - Cheap — distant agents.
 Personal Space runs even less often.
-Close-Range Pressure and adaptive surround are skipped.
+Approach & Press throttling is more aggressive.

 Tune in SwarmSettings → Importance LOD: